gvwilson/thirdbit/src/fiction/leaderboard/index.md

 You've seen it.
 Everyone has:
 fifty of the richest people in the world standing awkwardly in front of the pre-war United Nations building while their spokesperson begged for their lives.

-It was thirty-three days since the first death—a trillionaire who had parlayed self promotion, lax regulation, and straight-up fraud into the biggest fortune in history—and the pattern had become clear.
+It was thirty-three days since the first death: a trillionaire who had parlayed self promotion, political connections, and straight-up fraud into satellites, social media, and the biggest fortune in history.
-Every day,
-one of them would die,
+Each day one of them died,
 and the richer you were,
 the more likely it was to be you.
+The fix was simple,
+but one by one they succumbed to what the DSM eventually labeled "wealth attachment syndrome".

-"They were cowards."
+"They were weak."
 The voice from behind me was strong, even if its owner looked like a puppet made from old scraps of leather.
 "They could all do the math,
-but they couldn't bear the thought of being *ordinary*.
+but they couldn't bear the thought of being *ordinary*."
-None of them lasted a year."

 An.ton grinned,
 or perhaps just bared his teeth.